 Free Product Removal Technologies

 EBS has developed or worked with two in-situ free product removal processes that are performed by others, in which EBS provides technical oversight.
 These include the High Pressure Biosolvent Flushing Process and the CO2 Saturated Water Injection Process.

 In the laboratory, an environmental-friendly biosolvent for the removal of heavy to moderate weight petroleum hydrocarbons, such as diesel, motor oil, hydraulic oil, PCBs and crude oil has been developed.
 It has been approved by the US EPA for use in off-shore and river oil spills.
 EBS uses environmentally friendly, naturally occurring surfactants for acceleration of in-situ remediation of free product (both hydrocarbon and chlorinated solvents).
 By generating micro-droplets, the free product is broken down from one large liquid area into billions of micro-droplets.
 This transformation increases in surface area, allowing for more rapid degradation by both chemical oxidation and enhanced bioremediation.

-Since 1989, EBS has served hundreds of small to large environmental consulting and engineering contracting companies, in the following industries or settings:
+Since 1989, EBS has worked on hundreds of small and large projects in the following industries or settings:

-• Types of Properties: EBS has worked on projects on Manufacturing, Industrial and Commercial properties, for consultants whose clients represent both the private and public sector.
+• Types of Properties: EBS has worked on projects at manufacturing, industrial and commercial properties, for owners and consultants whose clients represent both the private and public sectors.

 Contact: James A. Jacobs, P.G., C.H.G., email@example.com; cell: 510-590-1098